Jennifer Wilson (field hockey)

-Jennifer "Jen" Wilson (born 27 March 1979) is the head coach for Scotland.
-She is a former South Africa international field hockey player.

-She was appointed Head Coach for Scotland on a 3 year contract, starting on 1 August 2018.
+Jennifer "Jen" Wilson (born 27 March 1979) is a former South Africa international field hockey player who became a coach after retiring as a player.
+She was appointed Head Coach for Scotland on a 3-year contract, starting on 1 August 2018.

 Playing career

 Wilson competed for South Africa at three Olympic Games: the 2004, 2008 and 2012 Summer Olympics.
 She also competed at three Hockey World Cups and three Commonwealth Games.

 Coaching career

 In 2015 to 2017 she was assistant coach for Scotland.

 She has previously been Head Coach for Ashford Hockey Club Men’s 1st XI in the Kent/Sussex and South Premier League and later for Canterbury 1st XI in the Investec Women's Hockey League Premier Division and in the EuroHockey Club Champions Cup (women).

 In Season 2019/20 Wilson is Head Coach for Sevenoaks 1st XI in the Investec Women's Hockey League Division One South, in addition to her part-time role as Head Coach for Scotland.